Mr-KayZ/RTS-Extra-Docs/docs/learning/WHEA-analysis-CMCI_NOTIFY_TYPE_GUID.md

 | Bank Number                 | ULONG           |                     4 |
 | MCI Status                  | MCI_STATUS      |                     8 |

 These are the ones that we care for the most.
-As a matter of fact, almost everything after MCI status can be ignored as we do not have internal documentation regarding how those work.
+As a matter of fact, almost everything after MCI status can be ignored as we do not have internal documentation regarding how those work (Damn you manufacturers!).
 We can now split the error packet accordingly:

 ```
 03 00 00 00             - Version No.